- Enrollment Options

 Academic action taken against a graduate student is initiated by the department, school or interdepartmental Graduate Committee, whether acting alone or upon the recommendation of the student’s advisor or supervisory committee.

-A recommendation to place a student on probation will be shared with the student and forwarded to the Dean for Graduate Studies, who will be responsible for making the final decision on the recommendation.
-Conditions of the probation will be communicated to the student in writing by the Dean for Graduate Studies.
+A decision to place a student on probation will be shared with the student and forwarded to the Dean for Graduate Studies.
+Conditions of the probation will be communicated to the student in writing.

 A recommendation to terminate a student’s degree or certificate program or preclude the student from pursuing any further graduate studies at UNL will be addressed in the following manner: